Timo2907/picoquic/Implementation-changes_TK.md

 TODO: Stream should start after 100ms, even if the last one is not finished
 		-> e.g. additional parameter in demo_stream (named "finished")?
 				+ skip those who are finished until reaching an unfinished one

-TODO: retransmissions should also not be waiting for 100 ms!